 Teaching kids to understand a complex subject is never easy, and it’s why the teachers who succeed should always get the pay they deserve.
-Yet, because of budget cuts in so many public schools, teachers often deal with lack of proper tools to help their students improve.
+Yet, because of budget cuts in so many public schools, teachers often deal with lack of proper tools to help their students improve – like boards.

 Using boards for doodles or sketching is a more effective way to explain things to young students.
 Since we’re living in a more visual culture, this makes sense, especially when students get involved.
 Take a look at four benefits to doodling and sketching in the classroom as a way to better conceptualize challenging subject matter.
 You’ll see why teachers using boards in the classroom works similarly.